Radial Shock Wave Therapy (RSWT)

 Shockwave therapy can be very successful in patients who have failed to respond to conservative treatment of tendon pain.
 The combination of shockwave therapy and a graded tendon re-loading rehab programme with our physiotherapists is recommended to give increased treatment benefits.
-You will usually require a course of up to six treatments, 7 to 10 days apart.
+You will usually require a course of up 3-6 treatments, 7 to 10 days apart.

 Shockwave therapy has been shown to be effective for the following conditions:

 - Golfers Elbow

 - Plantar Fasciitis